jeezou/rsschool-cv/cv.md

-## Sergey Kozhemyakin
+# Sergey Kozhemyakin
----
+###### Beginning Front-End Developer

-## Hi, there
+## Hi, there!

+I'm from Belarus, Brest.
+Nowadays I'm studying on third course at the St. Petersburg Electrotechnical University "LETI" and learning web development on my own.
+I'll tell more about me and my skills on this page below

-### Some Info About Me
+### Some Fast Info About Me
 - I'm currently trying to start my career as a Front-End Developer
 - Learning JavaScript, Typescript, Python, Node.js and more about web
 - Really enjoy of coding, studying and exploring
+- Currently studying at [Rolling Scopes School](https://rs.school/) on JS / Front-End course
-- Three courses of study in St. Petersburg's State Electrotechnical University ("LETI") gave me in-depth lernings of C/C++, Assembler, basics of OOP and Operating Systems
+- Three courses of study at St. Petersburg's State Electrotechnical University ("LETI") gave me in-depth lernings of C/C++, Assembler, basics of OOP and Operating Systems

+### Main Skills
+**Web Development:** HTML, CSS3 (SCSS), JavaScript, Node.js, REST API, Express.js, MongoDB, Vue.js, Figma

+**Native Programming:** Python3, C/C++

+**Other Skills:** Git, Linux, SQL (PostgreSQL)

 ### Contacts
 - [GitHub Profile](https://github.com/jeezou)